 But in real-life you are to apply with your CV and James will vouch for you.
 Therefore, there is a long chain of processes where people will evaluate you.

 This is why it is important to have a CV which showcases all your relevant skills and work experience in a positive light.
-It is your first chance to really shine and if used properly can send your career skyrocketing towards success.
+It is your first chance to really shine and if used properly can land you one of the top PostgreSQL developer jobs and send your career skyrocketing towards success.

 To guide you, we at Turing.com have curated 10 crucial points to remember while building your PostgreSQL developer CV.